 Aggression Versus Bullying

-According to Dr. Jamie Ostrov, the lead author of the study and one of the CDC’s expert panel members, aggressive behaviors are meant to cause hurt or harm.
+According to Dr. Jamie Ostrov, the lead author of the study and one of the Centers for Disease Control’s (CDC) expert panel members, aggressive behaviors are meant to cause hurt or harm.
 However, aggression is not always physical.
 Sometimes the aggressor uses words meant to either manipulate someone or cause emotional pain.
 In contrast, bullying is a subcategory of aggression, which involves repetitive aggressive behavior.
-It is also characterized by an imbalance of power between the parties involved.
+It’s also characterized by an imbalance of power between the parties involved.

 WebMD proposes a similar theory.
 It contends that “true bullying” requires more than a few one-off instances of aggression.
 Bullying involves a repeated pattern of causing intentional harm to others.